dh73/test/docs/source/index.rst

 ---------------------------

-For the failure in the witness of the property ap_completed_path: “A property that ensures that the path 1 shown in table 13-4 is reached correctly with the current set of options”, the failure is a little more complicated.
+For the failure in the witness of the property ap_completed_path: “A property that ensures that the path 1 shown in **Table 13-4** is reached correctly with the current set of options”, the failure is a little more complicated.
 This witness is not reachable, and the assertion is proven, therefore there’s no information in this case of why this is failing.